UK-SBCoA-EbbertLab/brain_cDNA_discovery/cDNA_pipeline/README.md

 ### 4) Go into the `./workflows/nextflow.config` file and make any necessary changes:

 - Alter slurm job manager (or other job manager) parameters to suit your local environment.
 I don't recommend changing the memory/cpu/time allocated for the job manager.
+Also, do not change the singularity parameters.
+Those commands will automatically pull the necessary containers to run the analysis.

 ### 5) Make sure you have all the sequencing files and reference genomes/assemblies files and annotation files you will need to run the pipeline.

-- ".fastq" -- Nanopore cDNA sequencing files or ".bam" alignment files.
+- ".fastq" -- Nanopore cDNA sequencing files.

 - "sequencing_summary.txt" -- These files are not necessary for execution, but if not available the PycoQC quality control step will be skipped.

 - refecence/assembly ".fa" file.

 - annotation ".gtf" file is preffered.

+- housekeeping gene/transcripts "hg38.HouseKeepingGenes.bed"

+- multiqc configuration "multiqc_config.yaml"

+See home directory for this repository to find data needed to reproduce the analysis done in this article.

 ## Pipeline parameters